Falling Places

 It all worked out pretty well, and although a few elected not to join the longer, rougher walks, they all loved the capital – Santa Cruz – and produced several fabulous sketches of the old town.
 Each of the hotels were good in their way; particularly in Los Llanos, which boasts a jacuzzi pool on the roof terrace, and coffee which I declared the best in the Canaries.
 We found a viewpoint for the new volcanic cone, which erupted three years ago and still has wispy smoke eminating from around the edges, and some ancient petroglyphs that I had not previously known of.
 The world-renowned observatory, passed en route to the indescribably beautiful view at El Roque de los Muchachos (the boys’ rock), now has a small interpretation centre complete with lecture theatre, which I will be sure to factor in another time.
 The only disappointment was that the car parking for the viewpoint at La Cumbrecita, for the tree-covered slopes of the Caldera de Taburiente, must be booked in advance, and we were turned back.
 However, this worked in our favour as we enjoyed perfectly clear skies in contrast to the low cloud which had descended the day before.

 I had been dying to return to La Palma ever since my last visit, in 2018.
-With regular trips to La Gomera, usually followed by one to Morocco and then a regular work schedule to squeeze in, a return for pure pleasure was placed on the back-burner.
+With regular trips to La Gomera, usually followed by one to Morocco and then a regular work schedule to squeeze in, a return for pure pleasure wasn’t practical.
 Now, however, I was excited to be back and I was instantly flooded with half-forgotten memories and the same feeling of peace I experience when the ferry docks in La Gomera.
 At once familiar, these islands feel as unique and remote as they indeed are, sitting way out into the Atlantic, close to nothing except an adventurous heart.

 As we drove around, I felt my smile broadening at small recognitions: a junction here, where I paused in indecision; a small roadside cafe there, where I sat in warming winter sunlight sipping a bitter espresso.
 Plant milk had not quite made it to La Palma on my last visit.
 The walk up the barranco towards the Cascada de los Colores (‘Waterfall of Colours’, so named for the unusual, striped rock face over which the water plunges – or trickles, depending on the season) was the day I was most longing for.
 To the intrepid who joined me, I pointed out the small hostel, perched high on the sides of the canyon and still in deep shadow until the early sun crept over the crater rim, where I stayed for four unforgettable days before reluctantly deciding it wouldn’t be the right place to bring painting guests.
 They agreed, after observing how steeply the road climbed up to reach it and how precipitously it clung to the hillside.
 The wild, untamed face of La Palma is not for everyone.